 Investigate the Product and Industry

 Learn everything you can about the product, the consumer, the competition in the space, and general industry expertise.
-The more you understand about the product, the more prepared you will be to answer inquiries and devise strategies.
+The more you understand the product, the more prepared you will be to answer inquiries and devise strategies.

 Set Your Program for Success

 Make your program interesting.
 Set up a complete network overview so potential partners can see the benefits of advertising your products and how they will be reimbursed.
 Give your partners everything they need to succeed.

 This entails having up-to-date creative and promotional offerings.
 The easier it is for them to market, and the less work they have to do, the more they will want to work with you.
 Adding banners and images to your network isn’t enough.

 Develop a sales pitch for your affiliates and provide them with all the information they require about your product and company.